I am looking for my next challenge. Check out my CV and Get in Touch

-Why is this basic process, still the best?
+basic is still the best?

 I’ve made a few assumptions here, first… you work in UX.
 Second, you’re familiar with Agile and third, you haven’t much time so I’ll keep this brief.
 Straight to it, here is a couple of the main advantages of low fidelity prototyping: